chelswhite84/Sentiment-Analysis/README.md

 Using Big Data Methods to determine overall sentiment (i.e. how much someone likes something) regarding the top two smarphone options, either Samsung or iPhone.

-Follow the below links to view my the problem I was presented with, the data given, how classification can be used to determine sentiment, and my final thoughts.
+Follow the below links to view my the problem I was presented with, the gathered data, how classification can be used to determine sentiment and my final thoughts.

 [Background] (https://github.com/chelswhite84/Sentiment-Analysis/blob/master/Steps/Background.md)